 In the spring, your garlic will begin to flower.
 These are called scapes.
 They are delicious and you’ll want to remove them.
 Removing them helps send the energy back to the bulb to grow instead of sending it to the plant part.
 They are hotter than the garlic cloves and can be used much like a garlic clove.
 I like to sauté ours or throw them in recipes.

 Harvest time for garlic is typically midsummer.
 The leaves will begin to turn yellow, shrivel and begin drying up.
 If you’re growing softneck garlic, the leaves will begin to flow over much like onions do.
 Hardneck varieties don’t flop, but when the plant is about a third to a half yellow, it’s time to harvest.

 When you think it’s about time to harvest your garlic, stop watering for one to two weeks.
 This will help make the harvest easier, and drying much easier and less time-consuming as well.

 To pull the bulbs up, you’ll want to loosen the soil around the bulbs, using a small trowel if you need to.
 Avoid damaging the bulbs and don’t pull too hard on the greens, either.

 Don’t wash the garlic, but brush off the excess mud and dirt immediately and clip the roots at the end.

 How to Cure & Store Garlic

-Curing isn’t necessary.
-You can eat garlic straight out of the garden as soon as it is harvested.
-However, curing garlic allows you to keep it for long periods of time.
-It’s essential for any garlic you won’t be using in the near future.
+You can use garlic straight out of the garden as soon as it is harvested.
+However, curing garlic is essential if you want to store it long-term.